-- -w # Line length (width) = number (<200) - -W # context length (default is 1/2 of line width -w) for alignment, for programs like fasta36 and ssearch36, that provide additional sequence context. - -X extended_option A number of rarely used options are now only available as extended options: - X1 sort output by init1 score (for compatibility with FASTP; obsolete). - XB (Previously -B.) Show the z-score, rather than the bit-score in the list of best scores (rarely used, provided for backward compatibility). - Xo (fasta36, [t]fast[x/y]36 only) (Previously -o.)
-Turn off the default opt score calculation and sort results by initn scores (reduces sensitivity and statistical accuracy, obsolete). - XM The maximum amount of memory available for storing the library in multi-sequence searches.
-The value is specified in MBytes (-XL16) or GBytes (-XL4G) and can also be set using the LIB_MEMK environment variable (LIB_MEMK=4G).
+- -w # Display width value (<200).
+Sets the approximate width of the high-score descriptions and the length of residue alignments. -w 60 by default. - -W # context length (default is 1/2 of line width -w) for alignment, for programs like fasta36 and ssearch36, that provide additional sequence context. - -X extended\option A number of rarely used options are now only available as extended options: - X1 sort output by init1 score (for compatibility with FASTP; obsolete). - XB Calculate pecent identity, percent similarity, and alignment using the BLAST model, which excludes gapped residues.
+This allows very high identity alignments with large gaps to look much closer, but causes the alignment length to drop by the length of the gap. - Xb (Previously -B.) Show the z-score, rather than the bit-score in the list of best scores (rarely used, provided for backward compatibility). - XI Modify rounding used in percent identity/percent similarity display to ensure that sequences that have a mismatch are not shown as 100.0% identical.
+Without this option, a single mismatch in a 10,000 residue alignment would be shown as 100.0% identical; with this option, it would be shown as 99.9% identical. - Xo (fasta36, [t]fast[x/y]36 only) (Previously -o.)
+Turn off the default opt score calculation and sort results by initn scores (reduces sensitivity and statistical accuracy, obsolete). - The maximum amount of memory available for storing the library in multi-sequence searches.
+The value is specified in MBytes (-XL16) or GBytes (-XL4G) and can also be set using the LIB\MEMK environment variable (LIB\MEMK=4G).
 Negative values remove the memory restriction.
-By default (set as a compile-time option, -DMAX_MEMK=2), set to 2 GBytes in 32-bit environments and 12 GBytes in 64-bit environments. - Xx (Previously -x) Specify the penalty for a match to an X, and mismatch to X, independently of the PAM matrix.
-Particularly useful for fastx3/fasty36, where termination codons are encoded as X. For example, -Xx=0,-1 scores an X:X match as 0, and X:not-X as -1.
+By default (set as a compile-time option, -DMAX\MEMK=2), set to 2 GBytes in 32-bit environments and 12 GBytes in 64-bit environments.